RaAndOn/autonomy_scripts/README.md

 Build and start the docker container:
 `$ ./docker_build.bash`

+Point docker container to use your monitor:
+`$ xhost +local:docker`

 Start and enter the docker container:
 `$ docker exec -it control_scripts-ros-1 bash`